≡ Menu

 During this time…

-For the expressive look on his face, always curious and up to something.
-This breed is separated from its close cousin the Norwich Terrier because of its drop ears.
+He is notable for the expressive look on his face, always curious and up to something.
+This breed is separated from its close cousin, the Norwich Terrier, because of its drop ears.

 Comparisons dog breeds

-You may compare the Norfolk Terriers to other dogs such as the Black and Tan Terrier, Manchester Terrier and the Lakeland Terrier.
+You may compare the Norfolk Terriers to other dogs, such as the Black and Tan Terrier, Manchester Terrier, and Lakeland Terrier.
 He is the smallest of the working terriers.

-A good idea to keep these little guys on leash every time you take him out.
+Keeping these little guys on a leash whenever you take them out would also be a good idea.
 This is very important.
-Otherwise he could just go chasing any small animal that crosses his path.
+Otherwise, he could chase any small animal crossing his path.

 Norfolk Terrier Training

 He is an intelligent dog and easy to train.
-He is very proud of his abilities and wants to impress you every time.
+He is very proud of his abilities and always wants to impress you.
 So he loves learning new tricks.

-Norfolks are highly active breeds, always digging for something, always running around the house, but fun to be with.
+Norfolks are highly active breeds, always digging for something and running around the house, but they are fun to be with.

 No, probably not.
 But until you fully understand what these policies “will” and “won’t” cover and how much these pet insurance policies cost, how will you know if one might be right for you?